BBVA/kapow/docs/source/the_project/quickstart.rst

 Using Kapow! (spoiler: it's the winner!)
 ++++++++++++++++++++++++++++++++++++++++

-Ok, lets analyze **Kapow!** and check if it is compatible with our constraints:
+Ok, let's analyze **Kapow!** and check if it is compatible with our constraints:

 1. **Kapow!** is Open Source, so **it's also free as in beer**.
 2. By using kapow! we don't need to program our own solution, so we **don't have to waste time**.